-The Town of Claremont Meeting Procedures Local Law 2018 provides an opportunity for a person or group to present an issue of concern to Council which is within Council's jurisdiction to consider.
-Any person or group wishing to give a deputation to Council must either apply in writing before the meeting to the CEO for approval.
+The Meeting Procedures Local Law provides an opportunity for a person or group to be received as a deputation by Council.
+Any person or group wishing to give a deputation to Council must apply in writing before the meeting to the CEO for approval.